IPOUL2208/IPOUL2208/README.md

-# 🚀 Hi, I'm a DevOps & Cloud Engineer
+#  Hi, I am Indresh Pal, I'm a DevOps & Cloud Engineer

 **Cloud-native DevOps Engineer and Platform Architect obsessed with scalability, automation, and building resilient systems.**

 ---

-## 🧠 Who I Am
+##  Who I Am
 I’m a **DevOps Architect & Platform Builder** who loves designing systems that **scale effortlessly**, survive failures, and stay cost-efficient.
 I enjoy working in **startup environments** where challenges are real, learning is constant, and impact is visible.